 “A thrill of hope, the weary world rejoices, for yonder breaks a new and glorious morn.”

-Contemplating Immanuel gives me a reason to hope in the midst of a world beaten down and burdened.
-There is a reason to hope, a promise of new life.
+Contemplating Immanuel gives me a reason to hope amid a world beaten down and burdened.
+There is a promise of new life.
 He wasn’t just Immanuel during His time on earth.
 Jesus is Immanuel, God with us, now, in each moment.

 Do you easily get caught up with to-do lists or find yourself focusing on stuff rather than God or others around the holidays?
 Here are some helpful reminders.